mayank31398/real-time-visual-respiration-rate-estimation-with-dynamic-scene-adaptation/README.md

 ```

 # Instructions
-To see the graph in real-time, execte:
+To see the graph in real-time, run:
 ```
 python3 src/main.py
 ```

-To save respiration signal to a text file, execte:
+To save respiration signal to a text file, run:
 ```
 python3 src/module.py
 ```